lychrel/BFFFS/README.md

 This is our repository, where we keep the sketch that runs our project as well as all of our STL files.

 Our machine can be operated two ways: *digitally* (with an Arduino) or *in analog* (with potentiometers).
 Both share a 5V rechargeable power source.
 The three-fan stack responsible for bubble-blowing airflow is linked independently to the 5V supply and is thus beyond user control, beyond switching power on/off.
+Switching operation methods requires reconfiguring the circuitry a bit (we left the Arduino control circuits on the breadboard so it's just a matter of re-plugging a few jumpers).

 ## Digital Operation